markmoxon/elite-source-code-bbc-micro-cassette/README.md

 Builds are supported for both Windows and Mac/Linux systems.
 In all cases the build process is defined in the `Makefile` provided.

 Note that the build ends with a warning that there is no `SAVE` command in the source file.
 You can ignore this, as the source file contains a `PUTFILE` command instead, but BeebAsm still reports this as a warning.

-### Requirements

-You will need the following to build Elite from source:

-- BeebAsm, which can be downloaded from the [BeebAsm repository](https://github.com/stardot/beebasm).
-Mac and Linux users will have to build their own executable, while Windows users can just download the `beebasm.exe` file.
-- Python.
-Both versions 2.7 and 3.x should work.
-- Mac and Linux users may need to install `make` if it isn't already present.

 ### Windows